finalfusion/finalfrontier/man/finalfrontier-skipgram.1.md

     fewer than *FREQ* times are not considered during training.
 The default minimum count is 5.

+`--target-size` *SIZE*

+:   The target size for the token vocabulary.
+At most *SIZE* tokens are
+    included for training.
+Only tokens appearing more frequently than the token at *SIZE* are included.

 `--minn` *LEN*

 :   The minimum n-gram length for subword representations.
 Default: 3